JonathanBruce/orchestra/README.md

 Orchestra leverages the Intern testing suite for functional testing, which also uses selenium to drive the browser and automate UI interactions.
 You must install selenium separately for this to work properly.
 Follow these steps to do so via `npm`:

 * Install the npm `selenium-standalone` package with `npm i -g selenium-standalone`
+* To run selenium on Safari, you will need to install the `SafariDriver` which you can find [here](http://selenium-release.storage.googleapis.com/index.html?path=2.45/)
-* One the npm pacakage is installed, install `selenium-standalone` with `selenium-standalone install`
+* Once the npm package is installed, install `selenium-standalone` with `selenium-standalone install`
 * Start selenium-standalone with `selenium-standalone start`

 Additionally, Selenium requires the JRE to run.
 Make sure you've installed the JRE on your system.

 ## Testing

 As stated previously, Orchestra leverages Intern to functional testing.
 To find out more about Intern please refer to the architecture section of these docs.
 There you will find examples of how to write functional tests.